jokla/jokla.github.io/_pages/about.md

 <img src="/images/me.jpg" width="100" align="right" />
 Hi!
 My name is Giovanni Claudio.
-I am from Genoa (Italy) and now I am living in Turin.
+I am from Genoa (Italy) and now I am living in London.
 <br><br>
 From 2013-2017 I worked as Robotics Engineer in the [Lagadic](http://www.irisa.fr/lagadic/) group at [INRIA](http://www.inria.fr/en/) in Rennes.
-In September 2017 I joined [Italdesign Giugiaro](http://www.italdesign.it) where I am involved in autonomous driving.
+In September 2017 I joined the Autonomous Driving team at [Italdesign Giugiaro](http://www.italdesign.it).
+I moved to London in September 2019 to buid autonomous mobile robots in [Arrival](https://arrival.com/).
 See [here](http://jokla.me/work/) for more information.

 <br><br>
 You can download my CV here:   <a href="{{ site.url }}/share/Claudio_CV.pdf"><i class="fa fa-download "></i></a>.